magbuhosjames/corvus_with_flask/README.md

 <li>Tested on python 3.6 and 3.6.8 (may support any python 3.6).
 Doesnt support python 3.7 and above due to modules</li>
 <li>Need python modules
 <p>On the directory folder, open CMD and type 'pip install -r requirements.txt' (without quotation) to automatically install modules with pip</p></li>
+  <p>In some cases, if you encounter error when installing "PyAudio" module, just first install pipwin by 'pip install pipwin' and after installing pipwin, you can now install PyAudio using the command 'pipwin install PyAudio' </p>
 </ol>

 <h3> Installation </h3>